bwbaugh/causeofwhy/docs/system-componenets.md

 * Get the set intersection of documents that contain all terms in a term list.
 * Get the union set of documents that contain any term in a term list.
+* Get a ranked list of documents that are similar to a term list vector.

 ### Question Analysis